OPERA-Cal-Val/dist-s1-events/README.md

 ## Generating datasets

+Examples:

 ```
+python run_events.py --event all
+python run_events.py --event 'benghazi_flood_2023 chiapas_fire_2024'
-python run_events.py --event_name all
+python run_events.py --event all --exclude_event 'bangladesh_coastal_flood_2024 benghazi_flood_2023'
 ```

 The datasets should be generated in an `out` directory.
-The total size currently is about 60 GB of data.
+The total size currently is about 60 GB of data for all the possible events.

 ## Datasets